'SNL' opening features a new face as Donald Trump - KTVZ

 Then Johnson’s impression of Trump goes off tangent in a rant about “Star Wars,” “Dune,” lasers and swords, and “Game of Thrones.”

 “Wow, you are impressive how do you keep that all in your brain?”
-Strong’s Jeanine asked
+Strong’s Pirro asked.

 “Well, I had my ears sealed so nothing comes in or out,” Johnson’s Trump replied.